BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

 .. _DataGroupSelectionParameter:
 .. py:class:: DataGroupSelectionParameter

-   This parameter holds a DataPath_ value that points to the location within the DataStructure of a :ref:`DataGroup<DataGroup>` that will be used in the filter.
+   This parameter holds a :ref:`DataPath<DataPath>` value that points to the location within the DataStructure of a :ref:`DataGroup<DataGroup>` that will be used in the filter.

   .. code:: python